nekotine-xyz/Tower-Unite-MIDI-.NET/README.md

       Enables the logging of events such as MIDI key presses.

 ## Known Issues
-1. Sometimes, you may be required to spam the "stop" key or button when playing a MIDI, though I've rarely encountered this and cannot reliably replicate it.
-2. Currently only supports a QWERTY keyboard layout.
+1. Currently only supports a QWERTY keyboard layout.

 ## Reporting an issue
 Please either raise an issue here on Github, message me on Twitter (@xelapilled) or Discord (xelapilled), or [email me.](xela@xela.contact)